Siege of Almería (1147): Siege

 In the spring of 1147, an advance force of fifteen galleys under the consul Balduino arrived off Cabo de Gata expecting to rendezvous with Alfonso.
 Not finding Alfonso, Balduino waited with his fleet outside the harbour of Almería for a month before Count Ramon Berenguer IV of Barcelona arrived with one ship and fifty-three knights.
 Ansaldo Doria arrived at the same time with sixteen galleys.

 The Genoese–Catalan force decided to make an initial assault before the arrival of the main army.
 Ramon Berenguer and his men went ashore while Balduino feigned a seaborne assault on the mosque.
 Ansaldo took one galley up the river Andarax to scout and to provide an advance warning of any relieving force.
 The rest of the fleet waited outside the river mouth.

 Expecting a surprise attack from the land, Almería sent out two scouts, but they failed to locate the count of Barcelona's troops.
 Balduino's initial assault met stiff resistance from a force of 1,040 men, according to Caffaro.
 The Genoese lost eight in the fighting.
 After the first clash, the fleet that had been waiting in the river mouth joined Balduino at the docks.
 According to Caffaro, the defenders lost 5,000 men in the ensuing battle and were forced to retreat.
 The ships were then beached to allow the unloading of the siege equipment—rams, towers and catapults.

 By the time Alfonso arrived with a force of 400 knights and 1,000 infantry, the Genoese had assembled their siege engines.
 They were strategically placed and, despite constant counterattacks by the defenders, managed to destroy 52 ft of wall.

 In the fall, Alfonso VII opened negotiations with the defenders.
 He sent King García Ramírez of Navarre and Count Ermengol VI of Urgell as his representatives.
 The city offered to pay 100,000 maravedíes and give hostages if Alfonso would abandon the siege (and his Genoese allies, who were not privy to the negotiations).

 The final attack on the city was spearheaded by the Genoese contingent, having received word that Alfonso VII was prepared to make peace.
 On 17 October, without a battle cry, twelve thousand Genoese attacked the city.
 The Catalans refused to join the attack, but Alfonso eventually sent his men into the battle.
 After three hours, the city was captured save for the citadel.
 According to Caffaro, 20,000 Muslims were killed and 10,000 women and children captured.
 Four days later (21 October), the citadel surrendered.
 The garrison paid 30 million maravedíes to spare their lives.

 Aftermath

+The scholar al-Rushati was among those killed in the siege.

 The Genoese left behind a garrison of 1,000 men.

 Almería was re-captured by the Almohads in 1157.